IGDB - Student Publications (Grades K-8 only)

 Prior restraints will contain precise criteria which spell out what is prohibited.
 A definite, brief time limit will be set within which school officials must approve or disapprove distribution.
 To be valid, these guidelines must prescribe a procedure for appeals from students.

-It will be the responsibility of local school administrators to promulgate reasonable and specific regulations setting forth the time, manner and place in which distribution of student publications may occur.
+It will be the responsibility of local school administrators to develop and circulate reasonable and specific rules setting forth the time, manner and place in which distribution of student publications may occur.
 Students who become subject to discipline for failure to comply with distribution rules will be granted procedural due process rights.